-NSF International Consulting Services Bring Science-Based Methodologies to Sustainability Practices
+NSF Consulting Services Bring Science-Based Methodologies to Sustainability Practices

-ANN ARBOR, Mich. – NSF International, a global independent organization that works to protect the environment and human health, has launched new services to help companies measure their environmental impacts, identify potential risks and capitalize on improvement opportunities.
-NSF International’s environmental services use evidence-based methods and quantifiable measures to help organizations navigate complex sustainability issues and determine cost-effective reduction strategies in the areas of energy, water, materials and land.
+ANN ARBOR, Mich. – NSF, a global independent organization that works to protect the environment and human health, has launched new services to help companies measure their environmental impacts, identify potential risks and capitalize on improvement opportunities.
+NSF’s environmental services use evidence-based methods and quantifiable measures to help organizations navigate complex sustainability issues and determine cost-effective reduction strategies in the areas of energy, water, materials and land.

 As investors, customers and regulating bodies continue to demand socially and environmentally responsible operations, companies are increasingly pressured to enhance their sustainability efforts.
 In a recent literature review by Arabesque Asset Management, Ltd. and the University of Oxford, 80 percent of cases showed a positive correlation between good sustainability practices and a company’s stock price performance.

 “More than ever, organizations are expected to take responsibility for their environmental impact and continually report their progress toward more sustainable operations,” said Jenny Oorbeck, General Manager of Sustainability Services at NSF.
 “Our expert team of highly regarded professionals uses scientific rigor to help determine, manage and continually improve sustainability goals and initiatives.
 With our proven methodologies, we can help organizations set aggressive targets, develop strategies, and implement policies and programs that will make a lasting, positive impact on their operations and on the environment.”